 What is the earliest time or stage in the transaction at which a notification can be made?

-Law No. 26876 states that the notification must be made before its closing, without indicating an earliest time or stage in the transaction.
+Law N° 26876 and the Bill stablished that the notification must be made before it is executed, without indicating an earliest time or stage in the transaction.
 However, the transaction will not take effect if it has not been notified and approved.

 What is the basic timetable for the authority’s review?